 Properly managing your inventory can make or break your business, so here are two critical best practices all businesses can utilize to keep their warehouses running efficiently and profitably.

 By analyzing the inventory that keeps your company profitable, you can improve cash flow, reduce stockouts, and keep customers satisfied.

 One type of analysis that can measure inventory efficiency is an ABC analysis, which groups items into three categories (A, B, and C) based on their level of priority:

 - A items: This is your inventory with the highest annual consumption value.

 - B items: Inventory that sells regularly but not nearly as much as A items.

 - C items: This is the rest of your inventory that doesn’t sell much, has the lowest inventory value, and makes up the bulk of your inventory cost.

-Proper inventory classification makes accounting for inventory less stressful with properly labeled stock that you can prioritize, instead of treating every last item the same way.
+Proper inventory classification makes tracking inventory less stressful with properly labeled and stored items that you can prioritize and move efficiently to your customer’s doorstep.

 With the right solution to meet inventory accounting challenges, you can make better reports, which leads to better business decisions.
 And with less time spent chasing down answers to inventory tracking mysteries, you can free yourself up to spend more time growing your business.